 - > The medical condition, its triggers, signs, symptoms and treatments - > The student's resulting needs, including medication (dose, side effects and storage) and other treatments, time, facilities, equipment, testing, access to food and drink where this is used to manage their condition, dietary requirements and environmental issues, e.g. crowded corridors, travel time between lessons - > Specific support for the student's educational, social and emotional needs.
-For example, how absences will be managed, requirements for extra time to complete exams, use of rest periods or additional support in catching up with lessons, counselling sessions - > The level of support needed, including in emergencies.
-If a student is self-managing their medication, this will be clearly stated with appropriate arrangements for self-administration, self-storage and medication monitoring. - > Who in the school needs to be aware of the student's condition and the support required - > Arrangements for written permission from parents and the headteacher for medication to be administered by a member of staff, or self-administered by the student during school hours - > Separate arrangements or procedures required for school trips or other school activities outside of the normal school timetable that will ensure the student can participate, e.g. risk assessments - > Where confidentiality issues are raised by the parent/student, the designated individuals to be entrusted with information about the student's condition - > What to do in an emergency, including who to contact, and contingency arrangements
+For example, how absences will be managed, requirements for extra time to complete exams, use of rest periods or additional support in catching up with lessons, counselling sessions.
+This information will be recorded in SEN support plans if the student is on the SEND register. - > The level of support needed, including in emergencies.
+If a student is self-managing their medication, this will be clearly stated with appropriate arrangements for self-administration, self-storage and medication monitoring. - > Who will provide this support, their training needs, expectations of their role and confirmation of proficiency to provide support for the student's medical condition from a healthcare professional, and cover arrangements for when they are unavailable - > Who in the school needs to be aware of the student's condition and the support required - > Arrangements for written permission from parents and the headteacher for medication to be administered by a member of staff, or self-administered by the student during school hours - > Separate arrangements or procedures required for school trips or other school activities outside of the normal school timetable that will ensure the student can participate, e.g. risk assessments - > Where confidentiality issues are raised by the parent/student, the designated individuals to be entrusted with information about the student's condition - > What to do in an emergency, including who to contact, and contingency arrangements